Indigenous Sexual Futures

 We know our names best when we are loved.

-[MARJORIE] Yeah, that’s for the youth.
-Then I have the one I’m going to read to you but from my grandma.
-The first one in the book… where the title comes from: ‘leave some for the birds.’
-I could read it in Michif or I could read it in English or both.
+Yeah.
+That's for the youth.
+Then I have the one I'm going to read to you, but for my grandma.
+The first one in the book the title comes from - leave believe some for the birds.
+I can read it in Michif, or I can read it in English, or both.

-[MARJORIE] Cause I first wrote it in French, Michif.
+Because I first wrote it in French Michif:

 Li bleuets tout ronds toute murs toute bleu.